Are you Going to Boudhanath?

-Once I have seen the main sites located centrally in Kathmandu I ventured out of the city to visit Boudhanath and Pashupatinath Temple.
+Once I have seen the main sites located centrally in Kathmandu I ventured out of the city.
+My plan was to visit Boudhanath and Pashupatinath Temple.
 Although hiring a car with a driver or taking a taxi can be an option to get around the capital city of Nepal, I decided to opt for a microbus.
 It was cheap, quick and very local.

-In order to catch my bus I walked to Kantipath, a busy road in Kathmandu and spent few minutes to find out if any were actually heading towards Boudhanath.
+In order to catch my bus I walked to Kantipath.
+It’s a busy road in Kathmandu, and I actually spent few minutes to figure out if any buses were actually heading towards Boudhanath.
 There was no official stop or signs in sight.
-Each microbus was slowing down by the side of a street and I had to quickly grasp what was being shouted out by each young boy announcing the route.
-If I could not pick it up among the other names I just shouted a question back to make sure they cover my destination on their list of stops.
+Each microbus was slowing down by the side of a street, not stopping.
+I had to quickly grasp what was being shouted out by each boy announcing the route.
+If I could not pick it up among the other names I just shouted a question back.
+That was my way of making sure that they cover my destination on their list of stops.

 How many people can you squeeze into a microbus?
 That was a question that popped into my head when I was already on board.
-I definitely lost count after the eighth person and decided to exchange polite smiles with a woman and her baby sitting opposite me.
+I definitely lost count after the eighth person.
+I decided to exchange polite smiles with a woman and her baby sitting opposite me instead.
 A toddler was staring at me with her kohl-painted eyes.
 I later found out that some Hindu parents paint their children’s eyes black to keep away bad spirits.

 The Great Stupa

-Boudhanath, also known as Boudha, is a heart of Tibetan Buddhist community and a home to one of the world’s largest stupas.
+Boudhanath, also known as Boudha, is a heart of Tibetan Buddhist community.
+It’s also a home to one of the world’s largest stupas.
 Although the Great Stupa is less embellished than the one at Swayambhunath, it oozes a more grand quality and ambience.
-Maybe it was a presence of monks, pilgrims and holy smoke that made this impression on me while I was out there listening to their prayers.
+Maybe it was a presence of monks, pilgrims and holy smoke that made this impression on me.
+Especially, while I was out there listening to their prayers.
 It is a shame though that this site is surrounded by many souvenir shops and restaurants.
 There is clearly no escape from these types of attractions even for the holiest Tibetan Buddhist temples.